-Overall air quality has improved in many urban centers under lockdown but this doesn’t mean air pollution has gone away.
+Overall air quality improved in many urban centers under national COVID-19 lockdowns but this doesn’t mean air pollution totally went away.
 Pollutants come from a wide range of different sources, both natural and man-made.
-This reality means air pollution is around us, even when there are less cars on the road.
-In fact, some breathing hazards are on the rise.
+This reality means air pollution is around us, even when there are fewer cars on the road.

 Ozone Pollution & ‘The Weekend Effect’

-However this is not always the case.
+However, this is not always the case.
 It also depends on the ratio levels of Nitrogen Oxides to Volatile Organic Compounds.
-As NOx is a primary pollutant emitted by vehicle emissions, when there are less cars on the road, there may be less NOx in the air.
+As NOx is a primary pollutant emitted by vehicle emissions, when there are fewer cars on the road, there may be less NOx in the air.

 The effect of this on overall ratio levels means that some urban centers actually experience higher levels of Ozone during quiet periods such as the weekend or during a lockdown.
-This phenomena has been termed by some scientists as the ‘weekend effect.’
+This phenomenon has been termed by some scientists as the ‘weekend effect’.

 Rural Doesn’t Always Mean Clean

-The city of Paris has been under lockdown and seen significantly reduced levels of NO2 in the air as a result, however there have still been significant levels of PM2.5 detected in the area.
+During the 2020 lockdown, the city of Paris saw significantly reduced levels of NO2 in the air – however, there were still significant levels of PM2.5 detected in the area.